Danielkague/My-portfolio/README.md

 1. Clone repository
 2. Open `index.html` in browser
-3. Deploy to hosting platform of choice GitHub Pages and Netlify.
+3. Deploy to hosting platform of choice which was GitHub Pages and Netlify.

 ---